Nonmotorized Recreation and Transportation Trails Council

 Following is a list of current appointees and who they represent.
 All appointees serve at the pleasure of the governor.

-Member positions Filled by Long-distance hiking/backpacking Rod Bartlow Long-distance bicycle touring and rail trails William Hauda Equestrians Anne Murphy Tourism Joel Patenaude (Chair) Bird watching/nature study/hunting/fishing David Phillips Nonmotorized snow sports Ben Popp Bicycling industry Geoffrey Snudden Trail facility planner Blake Theisen (Vice-chair) County forests and parks representative William Johnson Nonmotorized trail user William Pennoyer
+Member positions Filled by Nature-based activities Vacant Long-distance hiking/backpacking Rod Bartlow (Chair) Long-distance bicycle touring and rail trails Steve Clark County forests and parks William Johnson Equestrians Anne Murphy Tourism Kirsten Finn Nonmotorized trail user William Pennoyer Bird watching/nature study/hunting/fishing David Phillips Nonmotorized snow sports Ben Popp Bicycling industry Geoffrey Snudden Trail facility planner Blake Theisen (Vice-chair)

 The Wisconsin Department of Natural Resources and the Wisconsin Department of Transportation attend NRTTC meetings as state agency representatives.